-Imagine a virtual trip through the ocean park from the lowland (waterfront) section to the headland (summit) section:
+Imagine a virtual trip through the park from the lowland (waterfront) section to the headland (summit) section:

 Chinese Sturgeon Aquarium tells a fascinating story of the Yangtze River.
 You will get to learn how the biodiversity of the Yangtze River.
 Chinese Sturgeon is an endangered Chinese fish species, regarded as the living fossil.
 You can also see endemic species of China Yangtze River, such as Chinese sucker fish, largemouth bronze gudgeon, Chinese spined bard.

-Ocean Theater is the most famous and popular spot in the whole Ocean Park.
+Ocean Theater of Hong Kong Ocean Park is the most famous and popular spot in the whole park.
 It is an open-air theater in which dolphins and sea lions stage a wonderful performance in a huge pond.
 Under the guidance of trainers, adorable dolphins and sea lions stand in a line or jump into water and raise theirs heads out of water.
 You will be thrilled by their theatrics.

-Ocean Park Tower in the headland section is another aerial vantage point, with a height of 72 meters (about 236 feet).
+The tower in the headland section is another aerial vantage point, with a height of 72 meters (about 236 feet).
 It's slowly revolving cabin enables one to catch a panoramic view of the whole park when it rotates from the ground to the top.

-Hong Kong Ocean Park also is famous for its many thrilling rides on the headland.
+The park is also famous for its many thrilling rides on the headland.
 The Abyss Turbo drop moves vertically on a 185 foot tower.
 As the platform slowly ascends, riders have an overall view of the whole park.
 The platform stops briefly at the top before it drops abruptly, surprising even the prepared.
 The thrill is hard to express.
 Flying Swing is another ride where tourists are swung in chairs as high as seven meters (about 23 feet) through a gyrating wave.
 When it begins to swing, it seems riders will be thrown off.
 Another very visceral ride is the Roller Coaster, the longest one in Hong Kong.
 It twists and swoops with a maximum speed of 77 kilometers (almost 48 miles) per hour.
 Screams reach a crescendo as trilled riders are briefly suspended upside down.
 The thrill remains even after the ride is over.